-He showed me how to cut the stalks which we brought back to the new camp.
-We husked the rice grains into the pot and boiled them over the fire.
-At the end we added leftover catfish and cracked fresh (as opposed to fetus) eggs into the mix.
-We had fish chowder for dinner.
+He shows me how to cut the stalks which we bring back to the new camp.
+We husk the rice grains into the pot and boiled them over the fire.
+At the end we add leftover catfish and cracked fresh (as opposed to fetus) eggs into the mix.
+We have fish chowder for dinner.

-Life at Camp #2 was fun.
-We fished, sowed rice, and stole the hens’ eggs.
-Neither ‘Gatorsaurus nor the Everglades Panther revisited us.
+Life at Camp #2 is fun.
+We fish, sow rice, and steal the hens’ eggs.
+Neither ‘Gatorsaurus nor the Everglades Panther revisits us.
 I put off setting up camp #3, feeling totally safe on our hummock island.
-One day we heard the engine of a small airplane approaching.
-We doused the fire and hid in the shelter which was well covered by palm fronds.
-The plane was searching the area near the road.
-We felt perfectly safe.
+One day we hear the engine of a small airplane approaching.
+We douse the fire and hide in the shelter which is well covered by palm fronds.
+The plane is searching the area near the road.
+We feel perfectly safe.

-That night, Tom asked me to sing to him.
-We were lying by the fire, the autumn night still warm and dry.
-I explained how much Pink Floyd had meant to Jace and me – the whole lunatics on the grass thing, falling asleep holding hands.
+That night, Tom asks me to sing to him.
+We’re lying by the fire, the autumn night still warm and dry.
+I explain how much Pink Floyd meant to Jace and me – the whole lunatics on the grass thing, falling asleep holding hands.